lijun99/isce2-install/README.md

       codna activate # if you install to the base conda activate isce2 # if you install to an isce2 venv.

+By default, the CUDA modules run on GPU device 0 (currently only one GPU per task is supported).
+If there are multiple tasks or multiple users sharing the same device, the program will run slow or even crash.
+If you have multiple GPUs installed (run `nvidia-smi` to check), you may spread your tasks to different GPUs, by using `CUDA_VISIBLE_DEVICES=n` to select the device, where `n=0,1,...` up to the number of GPUs installed.
+For example, to use device 2,

+      export CUDA_VISIABLE_DEVICES=2
+      topsApp.py ...
+      # or one line
+      CUDA_VISIBLE_DEVICES=2 topsApp.py ...

 ## Linux with Anaconda3 : scons